 The TCLKB LVDS clock from the AMC edge connector is driven into the CLK#2 PRIREF input to provide the common reference timing for CLK3 to generate the MCMCLK clocks between two EVM boards.

-2.
+4.2.4 Other Changes

 The DDRSLRATE[1:0] pins of the C6678 DSP are 1.8V LVCMOS inputs.
 The EVM design incorrectly pulls then to 1.5V (DVDD15).
 This is a non-critical issue that will be fixed if the board layout is revised in the future.
 The 1.5V input will always be above the Vih(min) of the 1.8V LVCMOS input.
 This issue will not cause the EVM to fail to operate properly but